 This Advanced Placement course provides students with an in-depth study of American government and politics.
 Students will study government structures and procedures and the patterns of political processes and behavior.
 Students will interpret U.S. government and politics by examining the Constitutional underpinnings of the federal government, institutions of the national government, public policy, political beliefs and behavior, civil rights and liberties, political grouping, and the media.
 The course is taught on the college level and provides preparation for the national AP U.S. Government and Politics exam, a required undertaking for all who enroll.
-See the "Indicators for Honors or Advanced Placement" on page 13.

 Prerequisite: Teacher recommendation and a final grade of "B-" or better in United States History Honors.

-COMPARATIVE GOVERNMENT & POLITICS 245 Full Year - Advanced Placement
+AP COMPARATIVE GOVERNMENT & POLITICS

 This Advanced Placement course introduces students to fundamental concepts used by political scientists to study the processes and outcomes of politics in a variety of country settings.
 In addition to covering the major concepts that are used to organize and interpret what we know about political phenomena and relationships, the course will cover specific countries and their governments.
 China, Great Britain, Iran, Mexico, Nigeria, and Russia form the core of the AP Comparative Government and Politics course.
 By using these six core countries, the course will move the discussion of concepts from abstract definition to concrete example, noting that not all concepts will be equally useful in all country settings.
-The course is taught on the college level and provides preparation for the national AP Comparative Government and Politics exam, a required undertaking for all who enroll.
-See the "Indicators for Honors or Advanced Placement" on page 13.
+Students are required to take the Advanced Placement exam at the end of the year.

 Prerequisite: Teacher recommendation and a final grade of "B-" or better in United States History Honors.